unicode-org/message-format-wg/docs/tech-preview-blog-post.md

 One of the challenges in adapting software to work for users with different languages and cultures is the need for **_dynamic messages_**.
-Whenever a user interface needs to present data as part of a larger string, that data needs to be formatted.
+Whenever a user interface needs to present data as part of a larger message, that data needs to be formatted.
 In many languages, including English, the message itself needs to be altered to make it grammatically correct.